metosin/spec-tools/docs/05_swagger.md

 * `:name` is copied into `:title`
 * `:description` is used as-is
-* all keys with namespace `json-schema` and `swagger2` are used, without the namespace
+* all keys with namespace `json-schema` and `swagger` are used without the namespace

 ```clj
 (require '[spec-tools.core :as st])